 When will the Cyber Monday gaming deals start?

 Cyber Monday gaming deals will arrive on Monday (shocking, we know) November 29.
-That's just a couple of days after the Black Friday gaming deals on November 26, so it's shaping up to be a busy few days.
+That's just a couple of days after the events of the Friday on November 26, so it's shaping up to be a busy few days.

 It's not a 24-hour thing either; if previous years are anything to go by, the sale will stretch into the week and probably won't be laid to rest until early December (at which point the good but less eye-catching Christmas deals begin).

-The majority of discounts are likely to be on games themselves this year, and even though a few old favorites are sure to be discounted again in 2021 (we're looking at you, Witcher 3), the best offers should be on games that are a little less long in the tooth.
+The easiest Cyber Monday gaming deals to find will likely be on games themselves this year, and even though a few old favorites are sure to be discounted again in 2021 (we're looking at you, Witcher 3), the best offers should be on games that are a little less long in the tooth.
 We're willing to bet that big hitters like Far Cry 6 and Battlefield 2042 will lead the pack in terms of savings this November - even if they're only dropping a handful of dollars.
 They're the biggest launches of fall, so we'd be astounded if retailers such as Amazon didn't capitalise on that with a small lightning sale during the event to drive traffic and revenue.